-There are marked crosswalks with crossing guards on SW Downing and SW 125th at the trail and Parkview Loop and SW Greenway.
+There is a marked crosswalk with crossing guard on Wilson at 20th St. Highland Middle School is to the south.
 Students come from all directions, some through the park to the east and many crossing at the intersection in front of school.
-Most roads in the walk area are calm with low traffic counts and speeds, though Greenway, 125th and Downing are busier arterial or collector roads.
+Roads in the walk area are calm with low traffic counts and slow speeds.